A S P A

-The integration between South America and the Arab Countries has intensified so much in recent years that the acronym ASPA (A de América, SdeSul, P Countries and A de Arabes) has been widely used in the academic, artistic and political world.
+The integration between South America and the Arab Countries has intensified so much in recent years that the acronym ASPA (A of America, S of South, P for Países (Countries) and A for Arabes) has been widely used in the academic, artistic and political world.

 ASPA cooperation (between South America and the Arab countries) has generated interest in areas such as culture, education, economics, science and technology,the environment and social issues.